stolostron/rhacm-docs/_pages/vale_overview.md

 ## Using Vale with Visual Studio Code

 After installing Vale on macOS, install the latest version of the `Vale VSCode` extension to enable real time Vale checks in Visual Studio Code.
+After installing the extension, content that violates the style rules you set is highlighted in the code editor window.
+You can hover over the highlighted content to reveal details about the style issues.

 ## Troubleshooting